 Older generations of web-based applications come with legacy web and application server environments, managed through rigid build processes and release schedules designed for stability and control of the platform.
 Release windows open and close infrequently, with code freezes and testing cycles taking months to complete.
 This way of working threatened our goal of rapid iteration and would have slowed the project significantly.
 From the start of the project we knew that pursuing a citizen-first digital service in an Agile manner was incompatible with legacy ways of working.

-Enabling innovation through collaboration
+Enabling innovation through collaboration and OpenShift

 By partnering with the Office of the Chief Information Officer and Ministry of Citizens’ Services we were granted special permission to use a state of the art Platform as Service (PaaS) called OpenShift.
 OpenShift made deploying application changes into production a simple, repeatable, and automated process.
 Because it was containerized the application was isolated from the environment in which it was going to run.
 This enabled more consistent deployment, and eliminated any risk of interfering with other applications in the same environment.
 We were then able to manage multiple application environments (development, testing, production) with much less effort and cost than what’s possible in traditional build environments.

-Building in a sandbox
+Building in an OpenShift sandbox

 OpenShift made it possible for the Online Divorce Assistant to exist in its own private “sandbox.”
 Pathfinder—the name given to the BC Government’s OpenShift initiative—was sheltered from the complexity of previous systems.
 Government systems and deployment environments typically have a steep learning curve, which slows the pace of development and impacts productivity.
 Thanks to OpenShift, the Ministry was able to avoid that.